daria-kafler/GA-SEI56-Project-03/README.md

 * Improve styling.

 ## Key takeaways
-* Our team was too excited get to coding, whne we could have taken more time to plan out the front-end.
+* Our team was too excited to get to coding, when we could have taken more time to plan out the front-end.
 * Figma is a great tool and I should learn to use it!
 * Working in a team is a fantastic learning experience- Not only in communicating and accomodating others, but also learning to accept others help and support.
 * Deadlines help to adopt a 'good enough' mentality vs 'need to make it perfect' (which risks not shipping anything at all).